mikails77/Xebia-Hospitality-Requests-Pipeline/README.md

 ### How to run

+> **Note:** Clicking the file on GitHub displays the raw HTML source code, not the rendered tool.
+To use it, click the **download icon** (top right of the code view) to download the raw file, then open the downloaded file in your browser.

 1. Open `Xebia Hospitality POC Tool.html` in any modern browser
 2. Enter an OpenAI API key with access to `gpt-4o` in the top-right input field
 3. Paste a hospitality request email into the text box and click Run extraction